Toothache Pain Relief

 A severe toothache can prevent you from sleeping, going to work or school, and even eating normal foods.
 Seek tooth pain treatment as soon as possible.
 Regular general dentistry maintenance and checkups, and early treatment of dental cavities, can help you avoid toothaches and serious complications.

 If you are experiencing persistent tooth pain and the typical toothache remedies have not eliminated the discomfort, call us now at the number above or fill out the form to the right.
-Whether you come to our office in Trinity or Palm Harbor, we will find the source of the problem and give you the toothache relief you need in the Tarpon Springs area.
+Whether you come to our office in Trinity or Palm Harbor, we will find the source of the problem and give you the toothache relief you need in the East Lake area.
 If your toothpain feels like a dental emergency, give us a call immediately, as you may need root canal therapy if tooth is severely infected.